intel/intel-extension-for-transformers/docs/pruning.md

     Please refer to [metrics document](metrics.md) for the details.

 ### Create list of an instance of PrunerConfig(Optional)
-PrunerConfig defines which pruning algorithm is used and how to apply it during training process.
-Intel Extension for Transformers supports pruning type is "BasicMagnitude", "PatternLock", and "GroupLasso".
-You can create different pruner for different layers.
+PrunerConfig defines which pruning algorithm to use and how to apply it during the training process.
+Intel® Extension for Transformers supports pruning types "BasicMagnitude", "PatternLock", and "GroupLasso".
+You can create different pruners for different layers.

 - arguments:
     |Argument   |Type       |Description                                        |Default value    |